CajunAvenger/forgeLoad/README.md

 > -f

-Only generates card skeleton files (others only generated when paired with -1 or -e)
+Only generates card skeleton files (others only generated when paired with -i or -e)

 > -i